mjf1406/worksheet-generators/README.md

     - [x] sortable table basics
     - [ ] can sort by multiple columns
     - [x] updates assignment status when checking/unchecking
+    - [ ] add column for excused, which marks complete as false, but shows a blue checkbox with an X inside instead of an empty checkbox or checked version
     - Assignment Filters
       - [ ] topic
       - [ ] due date